jakearchibald/jakearchibald.com/static-build/posts/2022/09/drawing-a-star/index.md

   }
 </script>

 So, err, that's 10 points on top of each other.
-Not a star.
-Next step:
+Not exactly a star.
+Ok, next step:

 ```js
 const createStar = ({ points = 10, x = 0, y = 0, size = 1 }) =>